HLXII/Evolve-Autoscript/README.md

 # Stuff to do

 ## Bugfix
+* Theoretical bug: Calculating smelter rate changes may be inaccurate if there is something that also consumes Iron.

 ## Small
 * Implement Auto Craft to use multiplier buttons, as large storage values cause clicks to crash/not trigger